 He was installed by Derek Whitehouse on November 1st at our church and received this certificate.

-Our church hall is close to completion and the beautiful St Peter window which was originally in Coolangatta has been installed!
+Our church hall has been completed!
+Most importantly the beautiful St Peter window which was originally in Coolangatta has been installed!

 These two beautiful paintings by Christine and Kevin of St Peter and St Paul have now been installed.

 We truly appreciate the hard work and dedication of our two resident artists:

 We will be holding our Annual AGM 28thFebruary.
 Currently the elected officers are:

 Priest’s Warden and Treasurer – Sue Coppack; *** Peoples’ Wardens : Mostafa Shehab and Claire Dean;

 Nominators : Claire Dean, Sue Coppack and Mostafa Shehab; Newly elected : Barry Kennedy and Chris Alderson.